- How do I get started? (for everyone)

 - Isometric math - converting back and forth in a principled way

 - Implementing isometric tile systems

 - Sorting objects in isometric view

-- Offsetting background tiles for better terrain transitions
+- Offsetting background tiles, drawing tiles from corners instead of centers to improve terrain transitions

 - Creating tile seams for textures.